 Contents: If present, the subject:stateOrProvinceName field MUST contain the Subject's state or province information as verified under Section 3.2.2.1.
 If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information as verified under Section 3.2.2.1.

-f.
+f.g.
 Certificate Field: subject:postalCode (OID: 2.5.4.17)

-Optional if the subject:organizationName field is present.
+Optional if the subject:organizationName field, subject:givenName field, or subject:surname fields are is-present.